 - Fewer fees (potentially): You may only encounter an application fee and a potential monthly fee, rather than annual and account keeping fees.

 If you apply using Monzi’s services, you won’t pay a cent to find a lender.
 We cannot speak on whether your lender will charge an application fee.
-However, finding a private lender who can help quickly and freely can be very helpful.
+However, finding non bank lenders who can help quickly and freely can be very helpful.

 What are the minimum and maximum limits?